smudge/decks/railsconf-2022/slides.md

 You'll be faced with this form, and you'll need to enter something, right?

-Well the more we thought about this, the more we realized how awkward this must be for our client-facing teams.
+Well the more we thought about this, the more we realized how awkward this must **already** be for our client-facing teams.
 -->

 ---